Ice trade: Expansion, 1830–1850

 New England businessmen also tried to establish a market for ice in England during the 1840s.
 An abortive first attempt to export ice to England had occurred in 1822 under William Leftwich; he had imported ice from Norway, but his cargo had melted before reaching London.
 Fresh attempts were made by Jacob Hittinger, who owned supplies at Fresh Pond, and Eric Landor, with assets at Wenham Lake, in 1842 and 1844 respectively.
 Of the two, Landor's venture was more successful and he formed the Wenham Lake Ice Company to export to Britain, building an ice depot on the Strand.
 Wenham ice was marketed as being unusually pure, possessed of special cooling properties, successfully convincing British customers to avoid local British ice, which was condemned as polluted and unhealthy.

 After some initial success, the venture eventually failed, in part because the English chose not to adopt chilled drinks in the same way as North Americans, but also because of the long distances involved in the trade and the consequent costs of ice wastage through melting.
 Nonetheless, the trade allowed for some refrigerated goods to arrive in England from America along with ice cargoes during the 1840s.

 The east coast of the U.S. also began to consume more ice, particularly as more industrial and private customers found uses for refrigeration.
 Ice became increasingly used in the northeast of the U.S. to preserve dairy products and fresh fruit for market, the chilled goods being transported over the growing railroad lines.
 By the 1840s, ice was being used to transfer small quantities of goods further west across the continent.
 Eastern U.S. fishermen began to use ice to preserve their catches.
-Fewer businesses or individuals in the east harvested their own ice independently in winter, most preferring to rely on commercial providers.
+Fewer businesses or individuals in the east harvested their own ice, most preferring to rely on commercial providers.

 With this growth in commerce, Tudor's initial monopoly on the trade broke down, but he continued to make significant profits from the growing trade.
 Increased supplies of ice were also needed to keep up with demand.
 From 1842 onwards, Tudor and others invested at Walden Pond in New England for additional supplies.
 New companies began to spring up, such as the Philadelphia Ice Company, which made use of the new railroad lines to transport harvested ice, while the Kershow family introduced improved ice harvesting to the New York region.